 4. Get Budget Help If You Need It

 Financial adjustments are not a quick and easy step, but a critical planning component beyond the scope of this website.

-If budget planning and ways to reduce expenses are new topics for you, turn to the extensive resources at your library and bookstore to walk you through the process.
+If budget planning and ways to reduce (or slash!) expenses are new topics for you, turn to the extensive resources found online, or at your library and bookstore to walk you through the process.

 Make the Trade-offs to Work Part-time Hours

 In the end, you will probably find yourself making material tradeoffs in order to yield intangible, emotional benefits that cost mainly time and energy.

 Isn’t that exactly what you are negotiating for with your new flexible work arrangement?

 “My proposal for [a combination of] part-time and telecommuting was approved!
 I doubted my chances of attaining my goal of staying home with my first child working 20-24 hour/week because of the employer culture where I work.
 But my manager stated that it was the best proposal he had ever read and he was going to give me a chance.
 Thanks for making this process so easy!”
 Kristin Scharfen, Project Manager, Lees Summit, MO

 The Fastest Way to a Flexible Work Schedule